Corruption in Mauritius: Luanda Leaks

-When the ICIJ released the Luanda Leaks records regarding billionaire Russian-Angolan Isabel dos Santos, and soon after which dos Santos' personal wealth manager Nuno Ribeiro da Cunha was found dead, the connection with Mauritian Vincent Ah-Chuen was also brought to light in early 2020.
-Vincent Ah-Chuen, son of the ABC Group’s founder, served as a director of Sun Wukong Services, the “nominee” shareholder for the dos Santos-Dokolo couple in Saguaro.
-Since 2006 ABC Global Management Services, the ABC Group’s offshore arm, helped dos Santos and Sindika Dokolo administer Saguaro Management.
-In 2006 Saguaro Management was created in Mauritius as one of the structures and companies designed to fund dos Santos' new beer-manufacturing venture.
-In 2016 a second Mauritian company, Sun Wukong Services Limited, held shares as a nominee in Saguaro Management for dos Santos and Dokolo.
-As a result of this arrangement public documents would not display the dos Santos name although it allowed the dos Santos-Dokolo couple to fully control the company.
+When the ICIJ released the Luanda Leaks records regarding billionaire Russian-Angolan Isabel dos Santos, and soon after, in which dos Santos' personal wealth manager Nuno Ribeiro da Cunha was found dead, the connection with Mauritian Vincent Ah-Chuen was also brought to light in early 2020.
+Vincent Ah-Chuen, son of the ABC Group's founder, served as a director of Sun Wukong Services, the "nominee" shareholder for the dos Santos-Dokolo couple in Saguaro.
+Since 2006, ABC Global Management Services, the ABC Group's offshore arm, has helped dos Santos and Sindika Dokolo administer Saguaro Management.
+In 2006, Saguaro Management was created in Mauritius as one of the structures and companies designed to fund dos Santos' new beer-manufacturing venture.
+In 2016, a second Mauritian company, Sun Wukong Services Limited, held shares as a nominee in Saguaro Management for dos Santos and Dokolo.
+As a result of this arrangement, public documents would not display the dos Santos name, although it allowed the dos Santos-Dokolo couple to fully control the company.